geostyler/geostyler-beginner-workshop/workshop/edit-ui/geostyler-component.md

 # Import GeoStyler Component

-In order to use GeoStyler compontents, we have to import these via the `import` statement.
+In order to use GeoStyler components, we have to import these via the `import` statement.
 Afterwards, we are able to use the respective component within our application.

 ```js